What’s your airplane drink? Some suggestions

 (Photo Credit: Esquire.com)

-Do you have a drink you consistently order on every flight?
-I don’t have a go-to airplane cocktail, but I do notice the huz never orders beer on board (too warm).
-Flipping through the May, 2014 issue of Bon Appétit magazine, I came across some great suggestions for in-flight cocktails.
+Flipping through a back issue of Bon Appétit magazine, I came across some great suggestions for in-flight cocktails.
 These hacks might just transform air travel for you, especially if you’re flying coach.

 airplane drink hacks